-- (a) Public perceptions The public's perceptions regarding the accessibility of justice information vary. - (1) There seems to be a need to educate the public as to what information about citizens is available in the justice system and what is available to the public. - (2) Individuals should be informed of the following aspects of their criminal history record information: - (A) That any contact with the justice system results in a permanent record; - (B) How to expunge their juvenile record; - (C) Eligibility to seal or expunge their adult criminal records; - (D) How to obtain certificates of relief from licensing disabilities; - (E) How to exercise their rights to access and review under the Criminal Identification Act: - (F) That certain aspects of their criminal history will be available to employers and the public. - (G) Others? - (3) What methods of educating the public will be most effective? - (A) A guide to understanding criminal background checks is available on the Illinois State Police website; - (B) The Illinois Appellate Defender maintains a website to inform people regarding the sealing and expunging of criminal records; - (C) Is a centralized location for this information preferable to individual agency public relations departments? - (4) Are there any risks of informing the public about the limitations of criminal history record checks? - (b) Applicability State-level justice information systems that are federally funded are required to comply with many federal laws and regulations.
-State laws also impact the development and utilization of those state-level systems.
-However, these laws and regulations may not apply to agency-level systems that are not federally funded. - (1) Should the IIJIS Privacy Policy (which we expect will be based upon existing federal and state laws) apply uniformly to all justice information systems operating in Illinois? - (2) What considerations are necessary to make this determination? - (A) How should access by public defenders be addressed by the policy since existing federal and state law does not specifically address them?
-See § III (B)(c). - (B) Are there agency-specific needs or missions that may be frustrated by the privacy policy? - (c) Secondary dissemination Secondary dissemination of information maintained by the justice system is a concern.
-The sale of justice information to the private sector and the private sector's compiling and reselling of the information impacts the quality of justice information available to the public.
+- (a) Public perceptions The public's perceptions regarding the accessibility of justice information vary.
+This may be of concern because the public's acceptance of an integrated justice information system is related to its confidence that the government is taking measures to protect individuals' privacy interests. - (1) There seems to be a need to educate the public as to what information about citizens is available in the justice system and what is available to the public. - (2) Individuals should be informed of the following aspects of their criminal history record information: - (A) That any contact with the justice system results in a permanent record; - (B) How to expunge their juvenile record; - (C) Eligibility to seal or expunge their adult criminal records; - (D) How to obtain certificates of relief from licensing disabilities; - (E) How to exercise their rights to access and review under the Criminal Identification Act; - (F) That certain aspects of their criminal history will be available to employers and the public; - (G) Others? - (3) What methods of educating the public will be most effective? - (A) A guide to understanding criminal background checks is available on the Illinois State Police website; - (B) The Illinois Appellate Defender maintains a website to inform people regarding the sealing and expunging of criminal records; - (C) Is a centralized location for this information preferable to individual agency public relations departments? - (4) Are there any risks of informing the public about the limitations of criminal history record checks? - (b) Collection of records The mere collection of information regarding individuals implicates privacy concerns.
+This is because the collection of information about individuals is usually premised upon some reasonable suspicion that they are acting unlawfully.
+Privacy issues are raised when the government collects information about individuals for investigatory purposes absent any suspicion of criminal wrongdoing.
+Developers of integrated justice information systems must be aware that the mere collection of personally identifiable victim and witness information raises genuine privacy concerns. - (1) Factors should be identified to balance the amount of data collected to address privacy concerns while still meeting legitimate law enforcement needs. - (2) In addition to the collection of records, the compilation of various types of data in the absence of suspicion can also raise privacy concerns.